magnusandy/skeleteonFlip/README.md

     - stop sound when not on game screen
     - a button noise
     - victory/game over taps should be whole screen OR buttons (contine for victory or menu for end)
-    - consider scaling menu with screen size a bit

 Second Iteration (upgrades):
     - track coins